romashamin/Size-Marks-PS/README.md

 ### System Requirements

-The script has been tested on Photoshop CC 2014 on OS X Yosemite.
+The script has been tested on Photoshop CC 2014, CC 2015 on OS X Yosemite.
 If you have any problems, drop me a line: [@romanshamin].

 [@romanshamin]: https://twitter.com/romanshamin